mafintosh/protocol-buffers-encodings/README.md

 #### `buffer = enc.encode(value, buffer, offset)`

 Encode a value. `buffer` should be a buffer big enough to fit the value, `offset` should be the byte offset in the buffer where you want to write it.
-The buffer is returned for conveinience.
+The buffer is returned for convenience.

 After a value has been encoded `enc.encode.bytes` contains the amount of bytes used in the buffer.

 #### `value = enc.decode(buffer, offset)`

-Decode a value. `buffer` shoudl be an encoded value and `offset` should be the byte offset where you want to start decoding.
+Decode a value. `buffer` should be an encoded value and `offset` should be the byte offset where you want to start decoding.

 After a value has been decoded `enc.decode.bytes` contains the amount of bytes that was consumed from the buffer.